SuperElastix/SimpleElastix/README.md

  - Be sure to configure the build settings exactly the same as ITK e.g. Release x64

 ### Testing
+Only Python wrappers has been tested extensively.
+Pull requests are welcome if you want to contribute with tests for other languages.

 1. Install the built python package into the system Python by running `python setup.py install` in the `SimpleITK-build/Wrapping/PythonPackage` directory.
 2. Invoke the `simpleelastix.py` and `simpletransformix.py` in the [Testing/SimpleElastix](Testing/SimpleElastix) directory.

 ### Known Issues
-When your python process exists you will most likely get a `*** Error in 'python': double free or corruption (!prev): 0x0000000001fb4f70 ***
+- On some setups SWIG tries to free memory twice and you may occasionally see a `*** Error in 'python': double free or corruption (!prev): 0x0000000001fb4f70 *** Aborted (core dumped)` error message or similar.
-Aborted (core dumped)`.
-This is because the amount of information available to SWIG is insufficient to correctly free memory.
 If you have a fix, pull requests are very welcome.
+- Assigning a parameter in a list silently fails (e.g. `plist[1]['Transform'] = ['BSplineTrasnform']`).
+The issue has been reported to SWIG developers.

 ### About
 If you are interested in my work you are most welcome to visit [my website](https://kaspermarstal.github.io).